 Obviously if you have a smartphone, you can use a variety of apps to get to JFK, including Uber and Lyft.
-If you can head to Manhattan, you can take advantage of the $35 rate to NYC on Uber.
 If you're not a fan of using app-based transportation, here's how to navigate getting from Brooklyn to JFK International Airport and from JFK International Airport to Brooklyn, NY.

 1. Cabs and Car Services